francesliang/francesliang.github.io/_posts/2019-05-26-reflections-on-building-deep-learning-projects.md

 <br>

-[Transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) is very popular among training and development of deep learning neural networks.
-However, there is another technique that can be useful in certain circumstances, which is [Multi-task learning](https://en.wikipedia.org/wiki/Multi-task_learning).
+[__Transfer learning__](https://en.wikipedia.org/wiki/Transfer_learning) is very popular among training and development of deep learning neural networks.
+However, there is another technique that can be useful in certain circumstances, which is [__Multi-task learning__](https://en.wikipedia.org/wiki/Multi-task_learning).

 Essentially, multi-task learning is to solve multiple learning tasks at the same time.
 By learning several tasks jointly and exploring the commonalities as well as differences among them, it can result in better learning efficiency and prediction accuracy.